 “q = h • A • nf • (Tbulk –Tsurface)”

 where q is heat transferred (Btu), h is heat transfer coefficient, A is area through which heat is transferred (ft2), nf is fin efficiency, and Tbulk and Tsurface are the temperatures of the bulk fluid flow and the temperature of the heat surface (°C), respectively.

+The Reynolds Number is used in order to calculate the heat transfer coefficient.

+Re = V p (Deq)/µ

+Where V is the velocity of MEG (ft/s), ρ is the density of the MEG (lbm/ft3), Deq is the equivalent of the channel (equal to the area perpendicular to flow divided by the wetted perimeter), and μ is the viscosity of MEG (lbm/ft ·s).

-The heat transfer coefficient, is calculated by Equation 2:
+The heat transfer coefficient is calculated by:

-“h = (k • NuD)/D”tanh⁡⁡Procedure
+h = 0.332(k/x)Re1/2Pr1/3 and Pr = µ Cp/k

+Where k is the conductance of the chemical through which heat is flowing (Btu/ft/F), Re is the Reynolds number, Pr is the Prandtl number, µ is the viscosity of MEG, and Cp is the capacity value for MEG.

+Fin efficiency is calculated as:

+nf= tanh⁡(h)h

+Procedure

+Open the valve below the steam generator and drain any water inside.

+Close the drain value and open the charge valve.
+Add 4 liters of water, then close the valve.

+Start the unit, and allow 15 minutes to heat up.
+Wait for steam to begin forming.

+Calculate the flow of water by starting the stopwatch.

+Next, watch the gauge displaying the volume of water.

+Stop the watch at 30 seconds.

+Observe the total volume of water from the gauge.

+Divide the volume of water by the time to find the flow rate.

 Similarly, calculate flow rate of MEG using a stopwatch and a graduated sight glass.

+Observe the temperature from the thermocouples after the 30 seconds have passed and flow rates have been calculated, and record the values.

 Vary the flow rate of water between a high and low value and the flow rate of MEG between a high, middle, and low value.
+Previous experimenters used rates of 0.0439, 0.0881, and 0.1323 gal/sec for the low, medium, and high rates, respectively.
+Each flow rate of water should be used with each flow rate of MEG, totaling six unique runs.

-Calculate total heat transferred, q, with Equation 1 using the temperature difference read from the thermocouples and the known physical dimensions of the heat exchanger.
+Calculate total heat transferred, q, with Equation 1 using the temperature difference read from the thermocouples (devices used to measure temperature) and the known physical dimensions of the heat exchanger (found in the user manual for the unit being operated).
+The temperature differences can be taken from the temperature readings of each run.

-Calculate the Reynolds number, surface area, and fin efficiency for each unique trial run.
+Calculate the Reynolds number, surface area, and fin efficiency for each unique trial run, using the formulas cited above.

 Compare the calculate values to theoretical values of the heat exchanger without fins.